Tsk1001/doc/app_offer_for_advertiser.md

 ####Adding a new App offer

 To add a new App Offer, you should go to: *Browse all> App offers* and click on the button **CREATE** App offer.
-And you will get into the Creation Window.
+You will get into the Creation Window.

-Here you could add fields:
+Please fill next fields:

-*	Choose application
+*	Choose the application

 *	Add the description